Automated fare collection: System description

 In addition to processing electronic fare media, many AFC systems have equipment on vehicles and stations that accepts cash payment in some form.

 Fare media

 AFC systems originated with tokens or paper tickets dispensed by staff or from self-service vending machines.
 These have generally been replaced with magnetic stripe cards.

-Since their introduction in 1997 with the Octopus card in Hong Kong, contactless smart cards have become the standard fare media in AFC systems, though many systems support multiple media types.
+Since their introduction in 1996 with the Upass in Seoul, South Korea, and later with Octopus card in Hong Kong in 1997, contactless smart cards have become the standard fare media in AFC systems, though many systems support multiple media types.

 More recently, contactless smart cards from bank networks have been seen more frequently in AFC.